MS0C54073/AquaAnalys/README.md

 Users can customize the application's behavior via the Settings panel.

 -   **Units**: Change the temperature display between Celsius and Fahrenheit.
--   **Alert Thresholds**: Define the optimal ranges for each water quality parameter.
+-   **Alert Thresholds**: Define the optimal ranges for each water quality parameter (Temperature, pH, Turbidity, DO, Lead, Copper).
 When a parameter goes outside its defined range, a toast notification is triggered.
 -   **Refresh Interval**: Adjust the frequency at which new data is generated.
 -   **Persistence**: All settings are automatically saved to the browser's `localStorage` and are reloaded on subsequent visits.